lavanya-bh/Diet-Recommendation-System/README.md

 - `requirements.txt`: List of required Python libraries.
 - `dataset.csv`: The CSV file containing the recipe details (make sure to place the dataset in the correct directory).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - **Streamlit** for the interactive app framework.
 - **Scikit-Learn** for the machine learning models.
 - **Plotly** for data visualization.

----

-This README should provide an overview of the project, how to set it up, how it works, and the tools used.
-You can modify it based on the exact structure of your project and any additional features you may have added.